Here are some ways to get additional money if you need it:

 Many local, state, and federal agencies provide other tax credits, loans and grants.
 Some of these offerings are targeted for certain types of businesses.

-The City of Long Beach has a loan program for small businesses.
+The City of Long Beach has several loan programs for small businesses.
 City loans are based on the quality of your business plan as well as your resume and other personal qualifications.
 Credit score is part of the decision, but a low credit score might not prevent you from getting a loan.

 Before applying for a City loan, you should obtain a copy of your credit report to check your credit status.
 Once a year, you can get a free copy of your credit report

-Since City loan programs are funded by the government, all tax liens must be addressed/cured before submitting an loan application.
+Since City loan programs are federally funded, all tax liens must be addressed/cured before submitting an loan application.

 When applying for loans, you’ll need to show how you intend to use the money.
 Here’s an example of how to show that in a chart: